ddmitov/perl-executing-browser/resources/data/readme.txt

-This folder should contain any writable data files.
+This folder should contain any data files.